telefonicaid/fiware-enablers/package-generator/README.md

 ## Running
 ### Generating Murano packages
 The package-generator.py script is used for generating Murano Packages from product uploaded in PaaS Manager and SDC.
-In addition, once the packages have been generated, a new Pull Request is done to the fiware-enabler github repository with the new changes
+Once the packages have been generated, a new Pull Request is done to the fiware-enabler github repository with the new changes.
+In addition, this script can be used also for generating a concrete Murano package specifing its description

  The following lines are shown by using the -h option
-    usage: package-generator.py [-h] -u USER -p PASSWORD -t TENANT_ID [-r REGION_NAME] [-k AUTH_URL] [-g UPLOAD]
+    usage: package-generator.py [-h] -a ACTION -u USER -p PASSWORD -t TENANT_ID [-r REGION_NAME] [-k AUTH_URL] [-g UPLOAD]
-                            [-ug USER_GITHUB] [-pg PASSWORD_GITHUB]
+                            [-U USER_GITHUB] [-P PASSWORD_GITHUB] [-d PRODUCT_DESCRITION]

     Creating Murano packages from PaaS Manager

     optional arguments:
-    -h, --help            show this help message and exit -u USER, --os-username USER
+    -h, --help            show this help message and exit -a ACTION, --action, the action to be executed (generate_package or genarate_all_packages).
+Generate package action which create a concrete package from a description and generate_all_packages action will syncronize information from PaaS Manager and SDC.
+    -u USER, --os-username USER
                         valid username for a keystone
     -p PASSWORD, --os-password PASSWORD